 Care: Prune lightly after flowering, just to tidy up!

 Size: 20cm (8″) high x 45cm (18″) in spread

 Sedum Plum Dazzled

-, a company based in The Netherlands who handle the introduction of new plants into Europe (with Concept Plants doing the same job in North America).
-Sedum ‘Sunsparklers’ is bred by Chris Hansen, and a dedicated Sunsparklers can be found here
+Shrub of the Month is sponsored by Plantipp, a company based in The Netherlands who handle the introduction of new plants into Europe (with Concept Plants doing the same job in North America).
+Sedum ‘Sunsparklers’ is bred by Chris Hansen, and a dedicated Sunsparklers can be found here.

 Michael has been involved with gardening and plants since he was just five years old.
 He is a self-professed Plant Geek, and was listed in the Sunday Times top 20 most influential people in the gardening world, thanks to his plant hunter role at Thompson & Morgan.